paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/06/monaco/index.md

 On our final day in the principality we hoped that some light rain might arrive to liven up the race.
 While the temperature was notably cooler, the sun was shining, so this seemed unlikely.

-The Monaco Grand Prix is the place to see and be seen, or so they say, but this year’s event seemed light on the ground when it came to celebrities.
-The Cannes Film Festival had just taken place further along the coast and Tom Cruise was taking any available opportunity to shill his latest movie.
-Yet the only notable people I spotted were Pamela Anderson, Conor McGregor[^1] and Zinedine Zidane.
+The Monaco Grand Prix is the place to see and be seen, but this year’s event seemed light on the ground when it came to celebrities.
+The Cannes Film Festival had just taken place further along the coast and Tom Cruise was taking any available opportunity to shill his latest movie, yet the only notable people I spotted were Pamela Anderson, Conor McGregor[^1] and Zinedine Zidane.
 Still, it was fun seeing the drivers, team principles and other familiar faces (David Coulthard’s tan looked painfully red).

 As the drivers paraded around the track an hour or so before the race, the sun was still shining, although clouds were forming around the mountains above.
 Only once the cars lined up on the grid did the heavens open.
 Out came the waterproofs, umbrellas and ponchos.
 With the start postponed, everyone sought shelter under the grandstand.
-Such was the ferocity of the passing storm, here wasn’t much drier.
+Such was the ferocity of the passing storm it wasn’t much drier here, either.

-The race restarted, we saw a few overtakes and witnessed Ferrari’s incompetent pit strategy first-hand.
+One the race restarted we saw a few overtakes and witnessed Ferrari’s incompetent pit strategy first-hand.
 We were also within earshot of Mick Schumacher’s accident.

 Leclerc’s Monaco voodoo was partially lifted; he completed the race but crossed the line in fourth.
 Sergio Perez was a popular winner, with a large group of spectators on our grandstand loudly singing the Mexican national anthem.